punitkatiyar/html-master-guide/ducat-html.md

 # What is Markup Language
 ## Basic Structure of HTML
 ### Document Overview
- The Structure Tags
+> The Structure Tags
- Getting Started With HTML
+> Getting Started With HTML
- Writing the Code
+> Writing the Code
  Head Section
  Meta Tags
  External Link Tags